 2. Forest Therapy or Forest Bathing

-Forest therapy is the practice of immersing yourself in a forest among the trees.
+Forest therapy or forest bathing is the practice of immersing yourself in a forest among the trees.
 The purpose is to create wellness and healing through direct interaction with nature.

 There are two goals for communities that promote forest therapy.
 The first is to offer a direct connection with nature and leave the modern, technology-focused world behind.